About us

 Primary Care Network Manager

-The Video below gives an overview of what most of our healthcare professionals do within the Surgeries.
+The Video below gives an overview of what most of our healthcare professionals do within the Practices.
 To watch the video simply click on the play button on screen.

 Care Coordinators

-A Care Coordinator, or Patient Care Coordinator works with both patients and Healthcare Professionals to ensure seamless, organised and effective care.
-Their primary duties include rearranging care plans when problems arise, visiting patients to monitor the care provided and working with the care team to assess the treatment.
+A Care Coordinator, or Patient Care Coordinator works with both patients and healthcare professionals to ensure seamless, organised and effective care.

 Katie Paul